Compact and programmable large-scale optical processor in free space: Methods

 \subsection{Funding}

-This work was supported by the PNRR MUR project PE0000023-NQSTI, Canada Research Chairs (CRC), and Quantum Enhanced Sensing and Imaging (QuEnSI) Alliance Consortia Quantum grant.
+This work was supported by the PNRR MUR project PE0000023-NQSTI and PNRR MUR project CN 00000013—ICSC, Canada Research Chairs (CRC), and Quantum Enhanced Sensing and Imaging (QuEnSI) Alliance Consortia Quantum grant.
 MGA further acknowledges support from MITACS and the Italy-Canada Innovation Award.